Category: Horticulture & Related Fields

 Provisions: Provides one annual research grant of up to $4500, regarded as compensation for work at a botanical garden by the student, who jointly serves the program of the Center for Plant Conservation and his/her curricular studies.

 Eligibility: Open to graduate students in biology, horticulture, or a related field.
 Preference is given to students whose projects focus on the endangered flora of the Carolinas and southeastern United States.

-To Apply: See Catherine H. Beattie Fellowship application and guidelines (coming soon).
-Completed applications must be received at the Center for Plant Conservation in St. Louis, MO, by November 30 preceding the period of study.
+To Apply: See Catherine H. Beattie Fellowship application guidelines.
+Completed applications must be received at the Center for Plant Conservation in St. Louis, MO, by December 15 preceding the period of study.
 PLEASE NOTE: ONLY ONE GCA SCHOLARSHIP, FELLOWSHIP OR AWARD MAY BE APPLIED FOR ANNUALLY.

 Selection: Selection is by the Science Advisory Council of the Center for Plant Conservation and is approved by the GCA Scholarship Committee.